rdkit/rdkit_containers/docker/run_conda3/README.md

 it make take a few seconds (and require a refresh) for the server to finish starting up so that you can see anything in the browser.

+### Additional instructions

+For a detailed walkthrough with additional information, visit [this github repository](https://github.com/simonkeng/rdkit-jupyter-docker).